open-source-labs/Reactime/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The Reactime team thanks you! :sparkles:.
+Congratulations :tada::tada: The Reactime team thank you! :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on [Reactime](https://github.com/open-source-labs/reactime)!